ogbeche77/sesame_challenge/README.md

 ## General info

-Sesame-Challenge was built using ReactJS and CSS and Cypress for integration testing
+Typeahead was built using ReactJS and CSS and Cypress for integration testing

 ## How to run the app